PabloL007/Maya/README.md

-# Maya
+# Maya v0.1.0

 Welcome to the Maya project!

 Working in the operations department of a company I've noticed how much time is spent connecting to remote machines to obtain answers for simple questions.
-You're working on something when you get a message from someone asking about free disk space or the number of events received in the last week or what version is deployed of a certain component.
-So you stop what you're doing, connect to the machine, execute the same set of commands and paste it into the chat.
-What if all of this could be done automatically?
+Things that eventually make it into the alert system or a grafana dashboard after a Jira ticket is created and someone has the time to do it.
+But what if, as a developer, you could just automate the execution of those commands sitting in a text file on your pc using regex and your company's messaging app?

 This is where Maya comes in with it's Skill Definition Language (MSDL for short).
-Just define the regex it should look for, the process it should follow and then start using it.
-No restarts, no editing config files, just send it a message teaching it the skill and it'll learn it.
+Just define the regex it should look for, the process it should follow and then start using it by sending messages.

+Currently, it can only receive messages through a rest API but integration with messaging apps like hipchat will come shortly.

 ## Maya SDL